 Access On-Campus Resources

-Students who want to discuss their experiences or concerns about Sexual Violence and Misconduct may decide to reach out to on-campus resources for support.
-There are many on-campus options for support for those students who may wish to recieve support or guidance.
+Students who want to discuss their experiences or concerns about sexualized violence can reach out to on-campus resources for support.
+There are many on-campus options for those students who may wish to recieve support or guidance.

 A full list of on-campus resources can be found on the Get Support page.